jhan-dev/ProductManagement/README.md

 ### Types of Releases

 1. Soft launch
---Finished product is released without any announcement, campaigning or advertisement.
+-- Finished product is released without any announcement, campaigning or advertisement.

 2. Full launch
---Release a finished product along with marketing.
+-- Release a finished product along with marketing.

 3. Modified launch
---Early promotions, testing, features before a full release.
+-- Early promotions, testing, features before a full release.